kalifadan/ProtLigand/README.md

 Once downloaded, the datasets need to be decompressed and placed in the `LMDB` folder for supervised fine-tuning.

 #### Fair evaluation
 We provide a general pre-training dataset and full benchmark datasets.
-For each benchmark task, especially new ones, to ensure fair and rigorous evaluation, users must remove any sequence from the pre-training set that exhibits >30% Needleman–Wunsch (NW) similarity to any test sequence prior to training.
+For each benchmark task, especially new ones, to ensure fair and rigorous evaluation, users must remove any sequence from the pre-training set that exhibits >30% Needleman–Wunsch (NW) similarity to any test sequence before training.

 ## Training ProtLigand
 We provide a script to train the ProtLigand and the Ligand Generator model on the pre-training dataset.